Peaks

 Head to Zermatt

 Drive to Zermatt after breakfast (3 hrs).
-We take the uplifts from the town and approach the Hornli hut where we spend the night, ready for our summit attempt tomorrow.
+You will take the uplifts from the town and approach the Hörnli hut where you will spend the night, ready for your summit attempt tomorrow.

 Day 6: